 Yes, you can!
 This pot pie filling is especially easy to freeze since it’s dairy-free!
 The vegetable stock base freezes wonderfully.

 - Freeze the Filling: if you’ve just prepared the filling ahead of time and would like to only freeze it (and assemble the puff pastry on top later).
 I love using SouperCubes for portioned filling.

 - To bake, place the frozen pot pie filling in a ramekin (if it will fit, depending on how you froze it) or oven-safe baking dish.
 Bake for 15-20 minutes, then add the puff pastry and bake until golden brown.
 Baking time may vary depending again on how you froze the filling.

 - Freezing After Baking: if you have extra individual pot pies you’d like to bake, you can do so!
-It gets a little trickier once they’ve baked, because the puff pastry is on, but it’s totally doable!
-Either wrap the entire ramekin tightly with plastic wrap and foil, or remove the puff pastry and wrap each one separately.
+It gets a little trickier once they’ve already been baked, because the puff pastry is on, but it’s totally doable!
+Either wrap the entire ramekin tightly with plastic wrap and foil or remove the puff pastry and wrap each one separately.